stefmolin/build-your-own-simple-static-code-analyzer-talk/keynote.md

 <div class="r-stack r-stack-left">
   <p class="fragment fade-out" data-fragment-index="0">
-    We ensure that the order of the arguments in the docstring matches their order in the function signature:
+    We ensure that the order of the arguments in the docstring matches their order in the function definition:
   </p>
   <p class="fragment fade-in-then-out" data-fragment-index="0">
     First, we include the positional arguments with the positional-only ones preceding the ones that can be passed by position or name: